foundeo/fuseless/README.md

 ### Using FuseLess for non API Gateway Events

-You can also use FuseLess to process other lambda events besides those generated from API Gateway by using the `handleEventRequest` method in the `StreamLambdaHandler` class.
+You can also use FuseLess to process other lambda events besides those generated from API Gateway by using the `EventLambdaHandler` class.
+By default this class will attempt to invoke the CFML method `fuselessEvent(eventPayload, fuselessContext)` in `Application.cfc`

 	FuselessExampleEvent:
     Type: AWS::Serverless::Function
     Properties:
-      Handler: com.foundeo.fuseless.StreamLambdaHandler::handleEventRequest
+      Handler: com.foundeo.fuseless.EventLambdaHandler::handleRequest
       CodeUri: ./build/distributions/test.zip
       Runtime: java8
       Timeout: 100
       MemorySize: 512

-When the `handleEventRequest` method is used it will make the event payload avaliable within CFML by doing:

-	getLambdaContext().getEventPayload()

-The event payload will typically be a JSON string that you can then parse and work with.
+The `eventPayload` will typically be a JSON string that you can then parse and work with.
 You can test generating events with `sam local generate-event` for example:

 	sam local generate-event s3 put > /tmp/test-event.json

 Now you can use sam local to invoke the event for testing:

 	sam local invoke FuselessExampleEvent --event /tmp/test-event.json

+By default Fuseless will attempt to invoke the function `fuselessEvent`

 ## Support, Questions, Issues